There it is again. Lower back pain. You twist and turn, trying to get comfortable.

 Sciatic pain can require a different approach if the cause is a bulging or herniated disc.
 It usually doesn’t respond as well to painkillers and your doctor may treat it with corticosteroids or anesthetic injections.
 If you have severe pain, your doctor might also prescribe antidepressants, anticonvulsants, or narcotics such as codeine.

-more, you should see a doctor to at least find out if you’re taking the right medication at the right dose.
+“ In the pain world, anything more than three months is chronic pain.
+So, if you’ve been taking an NSAID or acetaminophen to manage back pain for three months or more, you should see a doctor to at least find out if you’re taking the right medication at the right dose.”
+Jae Jung, MD |

 How to Relieve Lower Back Pain while Sleeping